Jnguyen615/FFXIV-Mount-Companion/ffxiv-mount-companion/README.md

 - Creating a full application is a short amount of time

 <h2 id="wins">🏆 Wins </h2>

  - Getting a better understanding of Cypress.

- - Figuring out repsonsive design
+ - Figuring out responsive design

- - Getting a better understanding of React and how to work wiht components and use them where needed
+ - Getting a better understanding of React and how to work with components and import them where needed

- 🏆 Incorporating SASS variables for styles
+ - Incorporating SASS variables and mixins for managing common styles

 <h2 id="future-ideas">💡 Future Ideas </h2>

-- Add new pages for collecting minions
+- Add new pages/api call/etc for collecting minions as well

 - Allowing users to shuffle their collected mount cards around in a certain order